Austria

 Paragliding

-Austria is definitely a base for many extreme sports enthusiasts, especially paragliders.
+Austria is a home base for many extreme sports enthusiasts, especially paragliders.
 No matter where you are in the mountains, it’s hard not to see a few soaring above the peaks, flying with the birds.
-Although it is quite a sport to get into (money and fear), there are plenty of options to try it
+Although it is quite a sport to get into (money and fear), there are plenty of options to try paragliding

 Snowshoe & Cross-Country Skiing